quicksilversel/cactus/README.md

 # Plant Management System "Cactus"

-Cactus is a web application that helps take better care of houseplants with IoT sensors.
+Cactus is a web application that helps take better care of houseplants.

+This app will notify users when the plants should be watered, by setting up IoT sensor equipment around the plant.

-<i>This project was created for CS431 Service Computing Course.</i>
+<i>Note : This project was created for CS459 Service Computing Course.</i>

 ## Preview